Divorce solicitors in Scotland

 The end of a marriage or civil partnership can be a very difficult time, not only for the separating parties but also for any children.
 There are often many matters that require being resolved before it is possible to secure the outcome of a divorce or dissolution.

-We specialise in all types of divorce, dissolution and separation so whatever your situation, we are here to assist you.
-This may include financial, property and child welfare-related issues.
-We will discuss your circumstances with complete discretion and understanding before exploring the best options for you, helping to make the process as straightforward and painless as possible.
+Our divorce solicitors specialise in all types of divorce proceedings, dissolution and legal separation so whatever your situation, we are here to provide expert advice that suits your needs.
+This may include financial, property or issues related to child arrangements and child welfare.
+We will discuss your circumstances with complete discretion and understanding before providing tailored advice for you, helping to make the process as straightforward and painless as possible.

 In any separation or divorce, the division of finances can be a complicated and difficult task.
-This may be due to there being several assets or debts/liabilities owned jointly, or in your sole names which will require to be untangled and divided on divorce or dissolution.
-We will help you to work through the complex legalities of these matters to make the process as smooth as possible.
-Our team of divorce and separation lawyers, based throughout Scotland with offices in Glasgow, Edinburgh, Inverness and Highlands and Shetland.
+This may be due to there being several financial issues such as assets or debts/liabilities owned jointly, or in your sole names which will require to be untangled and divided during the divorce process.
+Our expert divorce solicitors will provide specialist advice and help you to work through the complex legal process as smoothly as possible.

 A divorce is the legal termination or end of a marriage otherwise than by death by the granting of a Decree of Divorce.
 Dissolution is the term given to describe the legal termination of a Civil Partnership.
 A divorce or dissolution will be granted by the Sheriff Court or the Court of Session.